 Protons, electrons, neutrons, we’re quite confident that the chemistry nerds out there will love the name, Jimmy.

 We know that Kal-el is not one of the most usable names for a baby.
 But you can go with Kent; last name Superman inherited from his adopted parents, any given day.

 The first name of Superman would also make a decent pick.
 This short name sounds strong and sharp, with a retro feeling.
 Think strong jaw line, think Clark.

 Alyx, the name of the video game character is a nice spin of the traditional moniker Alex.
 The x and y in this name give the right amount of edge.
 And probably, no one can even guess that it’s named after a video game character.

 The name Alistair evokes the fanciness of the nobility and time gone by.
-If you’ve played the game “Dragon Age”, you’d be well aware who were are talking about.
+If you’ve played the cutting-edge game “Dragon Age”, you’d be well aware who we are talking about.
 The name evokes the dweeb of a Templar with dialogue right out of the best of the Whedonverse.

 Is there any guy more geeky or nerdy than Sheldon from the television series “Big Bang Theory”?
 No, there isn’t, and we’re saying this confidently to you.

 The name comes from “Jace Bellarine of Magin: the Gathering”, the famous card name.
 It has telepathic abilities, a cool outfit and is brilliant.
 Jace is one of those names that has a sharp and commanding brevity.